 Every spell has the following:

 - A level, which is an indication of how difficult the spell is.
 Characters with an experience level lower than the spell's level cannot learn the spell.
-For example, a level 1 Wizard cannot learn the level 2 spell Cure Poison.
+For example, a level 1 Wizard cannot learn the level 2 spell Blink.
 Higher level spells also require more magical skill to cast.

 "You're too inexperienced to learn that spell!"